Understanding God’s Word sometimes requires:

 Seeing the overall picture of God’s purpose.

 One time Herbert Armstrong was asked if he believed every word in the Bible is true.
-He answered that he believed that every understanding God intends is true.
-Not every word is translated into English from Hebrew, Aramaic, or Greek.
+He answered that he believed that every understanding God intends is true, but not every word as it is translated into English from Hebrew, Aramaic, or Greek.
 The last response applies to this sermon.
 But today we are going to take a different look (a different perspective) at the question of whether all animal flesh is good for food.
-One reason I am doing this is because of a statement that I made in the three commentaries I gave concerning food.
+One reason I am doing this is because of a statement that I made in the three commentaries I gave concerning food ["Our Genetically Modified Foods"].
 I said: “In no place in the New Testament are unclean animals involved in any issue discussed.”

 There is an aura of mystery regarding clean and unclean meats and this is partly because God never explains why certain things are unclean.
 He just says: do not eat them.
 But man, by nature, wants to know specifically why.
 He wants answers before he accepts.
 But, brethren, that is not living by faith.

 Now this subject is not rocket science; it is not complex.
 Understand this fact within the overall picture.
-Adam and Eve, like Israel, sinned because they did not believe God and thus they got life on earth.
-They started off on the wrong path and life has continued on this path to this very day.
+Adam and Eve, like Israel, sinned because they did not believe God and thus they got life on earth started off on the wrong path, and life has continued on this path to this very day.
 The fundamental issues of life revolve around this simple disbelieving reality to this very day.

 Now the Adam and Eve story adds a second factor—mankind’s disbelief is instigated and intensified by a demon spirit of great persuasion who labors to trick mankind into following his way of thinking rather than following God’s instruction.
 These two factors set the stage for mankind’s perspective of the Creator and therefore one’s personal relation with him.